dheerajtvn/edaproject/README.md

-# Movie Recommendation System
+Submitted by: Samraj Gupta 19BEC1026 Hardik Agarwal 19BLC1004 Dheeraj Sharma 19BLC1053

+Under the Guidance: Dr. Gobinath N School of Mechanical Engineering (SMEC) VIT University, Chennai

 Code for a ShinyApps application of a movie recommendation system.

-The ShinyApps application is accessible here: https://jeknov.shinyapps.io/movieRec
+The ShinyApps application is accessible here: http://bit.ly/mrseeda

-More detailed description of how the application was developed is here: http://rpubs.com/jeknov/movieRec